Kaiyang-Chen/ARF-Group/README.md

 ![Usersystem](readme_graphs/usersystem.png)

-For Publish System, the user can click on the "+" button and add basic information, upload pictures.
-With the pictures uploaded, our app will generated 3D model and the user can preview the model in AR view before publish.
+For Publish System, the user can click on the "+" button and add basic information, upload pictures and videos.
+With the video uploaded, users can choose to generate 3D model and AR model based on the video.

 ![publish](readme_graphs/publish.png)